Ferdinand von Mueller: 1857–1873

+1873

 By 1873, influential Melburnians were critical of Mueller's scientific and educational approach with the Royal Botanic Gardens.
 Development of the gardens with an eye to aesthetics was sought.
 Mueller was dismissed from his position as director of the Botanic Gardens on 31 May 1873.
 He had done much to develop the gardens with the scarce resources at hand.
 Though his pay was not affected and he still continued as the government botanist, he never lost his sense of grievance over losing the position.

 In April 1873, Mueller had created the genus Guilfoylia and described William Guilfoyle as "distinguished as a collector [who] evidenced great ardour" and held high hopes for his collecting ability.
 Mueller's opinion changed when Guilfoyle was appointed to take his place as director of the Botanic Gardens in July 1873.
 He accused Guilfoyle of being a "nurseryman [with] no claims to scientific knowledge whatever" and of getting the job due to being related to the wife of the responsible minister.
 Mueller subsequently abolished Guilfoylia as part of the genus of Cadellia in his botanical census of 1882 (today the genus Guilfoylia is again accepted).
 Guilfoyle went on to landscape the gardens in an aesthetic and pleasing style welcomed by most Melburnians.

+Recognition

 In 1857, Mueller applied for and was granted the degree of Doctor of Medicine of the University of Rostock; in 1883, he was awarded the Clarke Medal by the Royal Society of New South Wales.